faststart-dev-lab-ap/faststart-provisioning-lab/02-terraform.md

 7. Expand `generic-local` and you should see a folder that matches the resource group name (e.g. faststart-one)
 8. Expand the resource group folder and you should see an index.yaml and helm chart tarball that were produced by the build

+### Register Artifactory helm repository with ArgoCD

+In order for ArgoCD to deploy helm charts from a helm repository, those helm repositories must first be registered.
+Since the final steps to configure Artifactory were manual, there are a couple of manual steps required to register the Artifactory helm repository with ArgoCD.

+1. Use the following steps to register the Artifactory helm repository with ArgoCD - https://ibm-garage-cloud.github.io/ibm-garage-developer-guide/admin/argocd-setup